heutelbeck/sapl-policy-engine/sapl-documentation/2_2_PDPConfiguration.md

 The key `compilerOptions` is accepted as a synonym for `compilerFlags`; both name the same options object.

-The `configurationId` is a version identifier for the configuration.
-It appears in health endpoints and decision logs, enabling operators to correlate authorization decisions with the exact policy set that produced them.
-For bundles, this field is **required**.
-For directory and resource sources, it is optional and auto-generated from the source path and content hash when absent.
+The configuration id identifying a publication is not part of `pdp.json`.
+Since SAPL 4.2.0, a `pdp.json` containing a `configurationId` field is rejected fail-closed with a migration message: the configurationId moved to the bundle manifest and is derived from content for directory and resource sources.
+For bundles, the id is recorded in the signed `.sapl-manifest.json` (explicit or content-derived `bundle@<hash16>`).
+For directory sources, it is derived on every load as `dir:<dirName>@<hash16>`; for classpath resources as `res:<name>@<hash16>`; for embedded builder configurations as `embedded@<hash16>`.
+Identical content always yields the identical id.
+The id appears in health endpoints and decision logs, enabling operators to correlate authorization decisions with the exact publication that produced them.

 For deployment details, see [SAPL Node](../7_0_SaplNode/).
 For the bundle structure that packages `pdp.json` with policy documents, see [Bundle Wire Protocol](../7_5_BundleWireProtocol/).